-The District will implement a district-wide voluntary monitoring network to evaluate groundwater availability.
-Wells will be monitored for static level at least quarterly each year.
+The District will implement a district-wide monitoring network to evaluate groundwater availability.
+The monitoring network will be comprised of voluntary well owners.
+At least twenty wells will be monitored by district personnel (or assigns) for static water levels at least quarterly each year.

-1.3a Performance Standard - The number of wells involved in the project, and respective static levels, will be reported to the Board of Directors annually.
+1.3a Performance Standard - The number of wells involved in the project, and respective static water levels, will be reported to the Board of Directors annually.
 Wells will be placed on a well numbering grid map for reference.

-GOAL 2.0 - Controlling and preventing waste of groundwater {31 TAC §356(a)(1)(B)}
+$GOAL~2.0-Controlling~and~preventing~waste~of~groundwater~ \{31~TAC~\S356(a)(1)(B)\}$

-2.1 Management Objective - The District will provide an annual report to the Board regarding the number and status of reported wasteful practices and non-beneficial water use in the District.
-If a wasteful practice is reported to the District, the District will respond in writing within five (5) working days.

-2.1a Performance Standard - Any reports of wasteful practices will be summarized in the annual report to the Board of Directors.
+- 2.1 Management Objective The District will provide an annual report to the District Board regarding the number and status of reported wasteful practices and non-beneficial water use in the District.
+If a wasteful practice is reported to the District, the District will respond in writing within five (5) working days. - 2.1a Performance Standard All reports of wasteful practices will be summarized in the annual report to the Board of Directors.
 Summaries shall include all relevant dates, information, and any remedial action taken by the District (if applicable).

-2.2 Management Objective - The general manager will disseminate educational information or article concerning beneficial use and the identification of wasteful practices on at least two occasions each year.

-2.2a Performance Standard - The number of occasions the District submitted or disseminated information to district citizens shall be reported to the board of directors in the annual report each year.
+- 2.2 Management Objective The general manager will disseminate educational information or article concerning beneficial use and the identification of wasteful practices on at least two occasions each year. - 2.2a Performance Standard The number of occasions the District submitted or disseminated information to district citizens shall be reported to the board of directors in the annual report each year.